kshutkin/rollup-extras/plugin-clean/README.md

 # Plugin Clean

-Rollup plugin to clean a directory during build.
+Rollup plugin to clean a directory during the build.

 Points:

 - Uses fs.rm to remove directories that shipped with nodejs and has built-in retries
 - Can be used with no configuration
 - Runs once per directory by default (good for watch mode)
-- Minimal amount of logs by default
+- A minimal amount of logs by default

 No globs support, please use [rollup-plugin-delete](https://github.com/vladshcherbin/rollup-plugin-delete) for globs.

-Plugin runs on `renderStart` per each output and uses output.dir as a default target.
+The plugin runs on `renderStart` per each output and uses output.dir as a default target.

 Uses [`@niceties/logger`](https://github.com/kshutkin/niceties/blob/main/logger/README.md) to log messages, can be configured through `@niceties/logger` API.